xiaoyaosss/penduino/README.md

 ### Step 2: Assemble the circuit

-Assemble the circuit as follows:
+Assemble the circuit as follows (please check circuit before energising - this was drawn from memory):

 ![alt text][cct]